 Now that you know all the reasons why a car accident lawyer can be helpful when filing a personal injury or damages claim, you should know the reasons why they may refuse to take on your case.

 Not all lawyers will take all cases.
 There are some instances where a case just isn’t strong enough for them to spend their time and resources working on it.
-Here are several circumstances under which a car accident lawyer would refuse to take a case.
+Here are several circumstances under which a car accident lawyer in Houston would refuse to take a case.

-There were No Injuries
+There Were No Injuries

 You are the At-Fault Driver